scarrozzo/ratelimit4j/README.md

       windowSize: 5000
 ```
 When the number of requests exceeds the configured threshold determined by the chosen algorithm, the method invocation will throw an exception of the "RateLimiterException" type.
-See the next sections for a list of all configurable spring parameters.
+See [Spring properties ](#spring-properties) for a list of all configurable spring parameters.

 # Algorithm configuration parameters